Wizarding World Digital: Artwork

-Redesigned Pottermore (2015-2019)
+Redesigned Pottermore (2015–2019)

-On 22 September 2015, Pottermore launched a newly designed site containing news, feature and article plus previously unreleased writing by J.K.
+On 22 September 2015, Pottermore launched a newly designed site containing news, features and articles plus previously unreleased writing by J.K.
 Rowling and removed some of its most prominent features including the interactive Moment illustrations, House Cup, and Sorting Ceremony.
 A newly designed Sorting Ceremony was subsequently launched on 28 January 2016 in which users could reclaim their old house or be re-sorted.

 Pottermore continued to add new features to the site with a focus on expanding the wizarding world via interactive features and new J.K.
 Rowling writing.
-Since the site's relaunch Pottermore revealed the origins of the Potter family, locations and information regarding wizarding schools around the world and 'History of Magic in North America'.
+Since the site's relaunch Pottermore revealed the origins of the Potter family, locations and information regarding wizarding schools around the world and "History of Magic in North America".

-The representation of Native American beliefs, however, remained controversial and was not well received by scholars and Native Americans' Rights activists.
+The representation of Native American beliefs, however, remained controversial and was not well received by scholars and Native Americans' rights activists.
 History of Magic in North America includes Rowling's fictionalized versions and inventions of "Native American Magic."
 Her use of Native American religious figures and symbolism from contemporary, living cultures for this work of fiction has been met with protests by Native American communities.
-When the work debuted in October 2016, she was accused of racial insensitivity, violation of intellectual property rights, disrespect and appropriating "Native traditions while erasing Native peoples."How to Recognize Cultural Appropriation — and What to Do Next Healthline While usually friendly and actively engaged with her fanbase on social media, after one brief exchange, Rowling went silent in the face of these criticisms, and refused to answer any questions or criticism from Native American fans or media.
+When the work debuted in October 2016, she was accused of racial insensitivity, violation of intellectual property rights, disrespect and appropriating "Native traditions while erasing Native peoples."
+While usually friendly and actively engaged with her fanbase on social media, after one brief exchange, Rowling went silent in the face of these criticisms, and refused to answer any questions or criticism from Native American fans or media.